 In order to ensure correct measurement performance, the analyzer should be calibrated periodically, best results are obtained if the analyzer has been recently cleaned and serviced.
-Like many other analytical instruments our the analyzer is calibrated using a two-point calibration.
+Like many other analytical instruments our the analyzer can be calibrated using a two-point calibration.
 The first point is the blank (zero), which is usually done by analyzing demineralized water.
 If the analyzer requires dilution it is advisable to calibrate the blank using the same dilution water used for the analysis.

-The span is registered by analyzing a standard solution of the analite of interest, usually in a concentration that goes from 50 % to 100 % of the full range.
+The span is registered by analyzing a standard solution of the analite of interest, usually in a concentration that goes from 50 % to 100 % of the full range, freely selectable by the user.